Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 - Compare against the unquantized model, not absolute thresholds.
 A score of 74.7% on ARC-Challenge means nothing without knowing what the base model scores.

 - Design adversarial probes for known quantization weaknesses.
 If you pruned experts, test multilingual capability.
-If you used aggressive quantization on attention layers, test long-range reasoning.
+If you aggressively quantized attention layers, test long-range reasoning.

 - Measure response distributions, not just pass/fail.
-The 15% reduction in average response length (973 vs 1,139 chars) is a signal that collapse tests completely miss.
+The 15% drop in average response length (973 vs 1,139 chars) is a signal that collapse tests completely miss.

 - Include at least one manual inspection round.
 It's slow, but it catches failures that no automated test will find.
 Our highest-impact discovery (Chinese characters in Spanish) came from a human reading the response.